swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 Each dependency may have a different intent;
 some are expected to be known to clients while other are for implementation details internal to the package, module, or source file.
-Without a way to enforce the intended access-level of dependencies it is easy to make a mistake and expose a dependency to clients by referencing it from a public declaration even if it's intended to be an implementation detail.
+Without a way to enforce the intended access level of dependencies it is easy to make a mistake and expose a dependency to clients by referencing it from a public declaration even if it's intended to be an implementation detail.

 When a dependency is less than public and other requirements are met,